juandiegocuellars/GuacamoleStackOverflow2017/README.md

 ## Project Motivation<a name="motivation"></a>

 This is the first project of my Udacity's DataScience Nanodegree program.
-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using Stack Overflow data from 2017 to better understand these 3 questions:

 1. There was a gender breach salary in 2017?
 2. Remote Work were a trending in 2017?
-3. Which are the most common languages in 2017 how they were rewarded in terms of salary?
+3. Which are the most common languages in 2017, how they were rewarded in terms of salary?

 ## File Descriptions <a name="files"></a>